-6.4 LooKOP iterative optimization procedure
+6.4 LooKOP Iterative Optimization Procedure

 We train a shadow region classifier using an iterative optimization procedure with 500 iterations.
-In Figure 7, we plot the leave-one-out balanced error rate (of training data) as a function of the number of iterations involved in optimizing the kernel parameters.
+In Fig. 7, we plot the leave-one-out balanced error rate (of training data) as a function of the number of iterations involved in optimizing the kernel parameters.
 For a reliable result, we perform this experiment multiple times (10 times for UIUC and 5 times for UCF).
-We plot the mean balanced error rate and the standard deviation over multiple experiments in Figure 7.
+We plot the mean balanced error rate and the standard deviation over multiple experiments in Fig. 7.
 As can be seen, we use 500 iterations, but the optimization procedure converges after 300 iterations.

 To further verify the effectiveness of the LooKOP optimization we sampled the actual error rate on the test set every 20 iterations.
-Results are plotted in Figure 8.
-As can be seen, the error decreases significantly over iterations (28% and 20% decrease in UIUC and UCF respectively).
+Results are plotted in Fig. 8.
+As can be seen, the error decreases significantly over iterations (28 and 20 percent decrease in UIUC and UCF respectively).
 This verifies the benefits of the proposed learning approach.
-The testing error reduction is consistent with the leave-one-out cross validation error shown in Figure 7.
+The testing error reduction is consistent with the leave-one-out cross validation error shown in Fig. 7.

-6.5 Kernel type choice
+6.5 Kernel Type Choice

-To analyze how the choice of kernel type affects the results of our method we run LooKOP using a model with all
+To analyze how the choice of kernel type affects the results of our method we run LooKOP using a model with all X^2